 Okay, so we're using Mickey D's as the embodiment of greasy, artery-clogging fast food joints typically found in airports.
 According to the medical community, the body doesn't do so well digesting foods laden with sodium and saturated fats in the first place -- and digestion at 35,000 feet proves even more difficult.
 So it's common sense to avoid these worst offenders before flying.

 But beyond the digestion problems, there's also the issue of in-flight blood circulation.
 Sitting squished and immobile in a pressurized cabin hinders blood flow, setting off a physiological chain that can lead to swollen feet, or worse, deep vein thrombosis (DVT).
 DVT involves the formation of a blood clot deep inside the body that when breaks free can lodge in the brain, lungs or heart, causing severe damage, even death.
-According to doctors at the 2012 Canadian Cardiovascular Congress – as reported by the Toronto Star -- scarfing down a greasy breakfast bacon, egg and cheese sandwich can further contribute to the constriction of blood flow.
+According to doctors at the Canadian Cardiovascular Congress, scarfing down a greasy bacon, egg and cheese sandwich can cause an almost immediate constriction of blood flow.
 While no direct link has yet been made between DVT and eating a pre-flight meal high in saturated fats, fried chicken plus a cramped airline seat is probably a combination best avoided.

 2. The Gas Giants

 For obvious reasons, it's smart to avoid foods that encourage intestinal expansion, as the nature of the pressurized airplane cabin promotes further bloating.
-Chief among such foods are fried and super-saturated dishes, but even certain "healthful" foods -- onions, cauliflower, cabbage, baked beans -- can make you feel like an over-filled balloon.
+Chief among such foods are fried and super-saturated dishes, but even certain "healthful" foods -- onions, cauliflower, cabbage, beans, lentils -- can make you feel like an over-filled balloon.
 The aforementioned high-sodium foods can cause you to retain water, further contributing to that bloated feeling.